insitro/redun/_sources/tasks.md.txt

 A string (default: `func.__name__`) naming the task.
 Task name must use only alphanumeric characters and underscore '_'.

 Every task in a workflow needs a unique name.
-By default this is automatically inferred from the function's name (e.g. `func.__name__`).
+By default, this is automatically inferred from the function's name (e.g. `func.__name__`).
 However, the user may use the `name` task option to explicitly set a task's name.
 See [Task naming](design.md#task-naming) for more.

 ### `namespace`